AG-HC/LatinII-Game/README.md

 # Changelog

+# Beta 2
+* Added Trial 13
+* Implemented changeLanguage() and added Latin
+* Minor adjustments to the webpage
+* Removed ඞ

 ## 1.6
 * Added function to change the language of various text elements in the game, currently unused
 * Line break adjustments to fix irregular spacing in game